 For those who enjoy the rush of espresso, an Espresso Tonic consists of an espresso shot and tonic water that is served over ice and frequently garnished with rosemary or lemon.

 4. Dessert Coffees

 Dessert coffees are popular with individuals around the world who enjoy sipping on a caffeinated beverage after a meal.
-These indulgent creations can also be savoured as a treat throughout the day.
-This particular category of coffee drinks is different from others, as they usually have a more generous amount of sugar, cream, syrups, and flavourings.
+These indulgent creations can also be savored as a treat throughout the day.
+This particular category of coffee drinks is different from others, as they usually have a more generous amount of sugar, cream, syrups, and flavorings.

-If you are looking for a boozy caffeinated drink, an Irish Coffee is the way to go.
-This beverage entails stirring hot coffee, sugar and Irish whiskey together before adding whipped pouring cream to the top.
+If you are looking for a boozy caffeinated drink, Irish Coffee is the way to go.
+This beverage entails stirring hot coffee, sugar, and Irish whiskey together before adding whipped pouring cream to the top.
 A non-alcoholic option (and a variant of the Café Latte) is the Café Mocha which has layers of chocolate, espresso, milk, and whipped cream.
-This is an excellent dessert coffee or treat on a winter’s day.
+This is an excellent dessert coffee or treats on a winter’s day.

 Finally, a Frappuccino is a decadent option for all ages with its layers of ice, espresso, milk with sugar, syrup, and whipped cream.
 To make one of these at home, you want to brew fresh, ground coffee beans, wait for them to cool to room temperature, and then add it and all the other ingredients into a blender with ice.

 No matter what coffee beverages you are planning to make for yourself and your loved ones, the key is to use high-quality coffee beans, such as those from Three Coffee Dubai.